JetBrains/kotlin-web-site/pages/docs/reference/collection-transformations.md

 ## Zipping

-Zipping transformation is building pairs from elements with the same positions in both collections.
+_Zipping_ transformation is building pairs from elements with the same positions in both collections.
 In the Kotlin standard library, this is done by the `zip()` extension function.
 When called on a collection or an array with another collection (array) as an argument, `zip()` returns the `List` of `Pair` objects.
 The elements of the receiver collection are the first elements in these pairs.
 If the collections have different sizes, the result of the `zip()` is the smaller size; the last elements of the larger collection are not included in the result.
-`zip()` can also be called in the infix form.
+`zip()` can also be called in the infix form `a zip b`.

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">